Operation fidelity explored by numerical range of Kraus operators: Conclusions

 Furthermore, we characterized the Schur channels for an arbitrary dimension $d$, as well as provided a method for determining the distribution of operation fidelity of a unitary channel in the general case.
 Additionally, extremal fidelities $F_{\text{min}}$ and $F_{\text{max}}$ in the general cases of Schur channels and single-qubit mixed unitary channels were also described.

-These results widen our understanding of quantum channels and can be used in the task of channel discrimination.
-Two generic channels can be distinguished probabilistically, provided we are given samples of the operation fidelity, as discussed in Subsection~\ref{subsection:probabilistic_discrimination}.
+These results widen our understanding of quantum channels and can be used for channel estimation and discrimination.
+We propose a novel setup for this task that utilizes fidelity between the unknown initial and final state, as discussed in Subsection~\ref{subsection:probabilistic_estimation}.

 Naturally, several questions ensue our research.
 First of all, in which classes of channels in an arbitrary dimension can the operation fidelity distribution be found?
 It is possible that the generalizations of Pauli channels discussed in Section~\ref{sec:PDF_for_qubit_qutrit}, such as the Weyl-Heisenberg channels, shall also admit simple characterization.